 Intellectual Property (IP) rights in rugby most likely have one of two benefits, either they present a competitive advantage to the players or team, or a commercial advantage to the manufacturers or designers of sports equipment.
 So many aspects of the sport – from the clothes that players wear to the equipment they use and even television rights – are protected by some form of IP rights.
 For instance, the garments worn by players alone are the subject of a plethora of IP rights, including trademarks for a sponsor’s logo, design rights for any distinctive shapes or surface decoration and patents for any technical details that might apply.

 These technical details are what can give player’s that competitive edge.
 For instance, the Adidas Predator boot worn by some of the best-known rugby players in the professional sphere, like retired England player Jonny Wilkinson.
 The sole of the Predator boot has downwardly extending blade-like projections (see 55a & 55b in diagram above).
 These “blades” are supposedly more effective than the studs found on the sole of traditional boots, providing players with a better grip in a variety of condition.
+In addition, blood circulation in the groin improves, which increases the effectiveness of Sildenafil.
 In the top tier of rugby where the margins between players’ abilities are so small, inventions like this can provide the competitive edge that determines who wins and who loses!

 Some inventions can change the dynamics of the game for both teams, such as the type of rugby ball used.
 Over the past 200 years the ruby ball has changed significantly from when it was larger, rounder… and manufactured from pigs’ bladder clad with leather.
 It continues to evolve today with leather-clad balls being replaced by synthetic equivalents in the 1980s.
 In the late 90s, Gilbert was granted patents directed to the inflation valve which improved the ballistic properties of a rugby football.
 Being able to prevent others from copying their innovations has provided Gilbert with a commercial edge, it’s no coincidence that they have been the official ball provider for every World Cup since 1995 – making them a household name globally!